 Contact center automation delivers results you can track.
 Businesses see first-call resolutions improve as customers reach the right agent immediately.
 Average handling time decreases when agents have instant access to customer history and AI-powered suggestions.

 You’ll also see operational costs decrease as efficiency increases across the board.
-A Juniper Research study found that businesses save an average of $0.70 per customer interaction through automation.
+Businesses that use automation save about 2,000 hours per year, which is like one full-time employee’s annual salary.
 These are real improvements in how well you serve customers while reducing expenses.

-Here are the five key call center automation tools for your customer service:
+Here are five key call center automation tools and use cases for your customer service.

 1. Interactive voice response (IVR) systems

-IVR systems with automatic speech recognition use pre-recorded prompts and voice recognition to guide callers efficiently.
+IVR systems with automatic speech recognition use pre-recorded prompts and voice recognition that allows customers to navigate a phone menu and resolve common requests without needing an agent.
 Modern intelligent call routing systems understand natural language, recognize returning customers, and make smart routing decisions based on caller history and intent.

 2. Chatbots and virtual assistants